DIAGNijmegen/website-content/content/pages/news/monthly_news_may.md

 groups: diag
 description: Welcome to the May edition of the Diagnostic Image Analysis Group monthly news update!

+## New DIAG members

+We are thrilled to welcome the following new members to DIAG:

+- [member/marissa-van-lente]
+- [member/tahereh-zarrat-ehsan]

 ## Awards and grants

 - [member/noa-antonissen] received the **ESTI2024 Cum Laude award** by ESTI - European Society of Thoracic Imaging.
 Read more about this achievement in [this news item](https://www.diagnijmegen.nl/news/2024-esti-noaantonissen/).